Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Analysis of Benchmark Data

 \afterpage{

 }

-Figure \ref{fig: random_effect} shows the posterior mean trajectories and associated $95\%$ credible intervals for the drift rates $\mu_{x}^{(i)}(t)$ for the different success combinations of $x=(d,s)$ for two participants - the one with the best accuracy averaged, and the one with the worst accuracy averaged across all blocks.
-For the well performing participant, the drift trajectories increase rapidly and for the poorly performing candidate on the other hand, the drift trajectories increase very slowly.
-Once again, in spite of the limitation of inferring on a relative scale, the relative differences of the best and worst performing participants across blocks show great similarity with the inference of \citelatex{paulon2020bayes}.
+Figure \ref{fig: random_effect} shows the posterior mean trajectories and associated $95\%$ credible intervals for the drift rates $\mu_{d^{\prime},s}^{(i)}(t)$ for the different correct combinations $(d^{\prime},s)$ with $d^{\prime}=s$ for two participants - the one with the best accuracy averaged, and the one with the worst accuracy averaged across all blocks.
+For the well-performing participant, the drift trajectories increase rapidly and for the poorly performing candidate, on the other hand, the drift trajectories increase very slowly.
+Once again, in spite of the limitation of inferring on a relative scale, the relative differences of the best and worst performing participants across blocks show great similarity with the inference of \citelatex{paulon2021bayes}.

 \afterpage{ }